 - a consulting fee of \$167,000 per year together with a cost-of-living increase of 4% compounded annually, plus reimbursement of all reasonable and actual out-of-pocket expenses; - welfare benefits, including medical, dental, life and disability insurance; and - the protection of confidential information obtained during employment.

-We expensed approximately \$0.2 million for each of the years ended December 31, 2012 and 2011 related to the Consulting Agreement.
+We expensed approximately \$0.2 million for the year ended December 31, 2012 related to the Consulting Agreement.

 (16) Summarized Quarterly Financial Data (Unaudited)